geopm/theta-tutorial/QUICKSTART.md

     man geopm_fortran

-To have a more fine grained information in the report, add the geopm_prof_enter() and geopm_prof_exit() functions around regions of code.
+To have a more fine-grained information in the report, add the geopm_prof_enter() and geopm_prof_exit() functions around regions of code.
 This will enable GEOPM to extend the report with statistics gathered specifically while that region of code was executing.